 3) Brackets around the question number will be inserted for you into your question (or answer)

-TIP: You can type in the absolute question number surrounded by brackets if you don’t want to use the “Insert answer choice…” link and you can make sure the answer choice is not capitalized by typing a lowercase “q” (Ex. [q1] rather than [Q1]).
+TIP: You can type in the absolute question number surrounded by brackets if you don’t want to use the “Insert answer choice…” link.
+You can make sure the answer choice is not capitalized by typing a lowercase “q” (for example, [q1] rather than [Q1]).